-How to get rid of and prevent unwanted Dandelions
+How to get rid of and prevent unwanted dandelions

 Dandelions are perennials.
 Their flowering period is from April to September, one of the longest flowering seasons of any plant.

-Johnson says, “The best prevention is by applying a weed killer in the fall, about late October, early November.
-That’s going to stop you even from seeing the weeds in the lawn.”
+“The best prevention is by applying a weed killer in the fall, about late October, early November.
+That’s going to stop you even from seeing the weeds in the lawn,” Johnson said.

+However, dandelions aren’t all bad.
+They are beneficial for many insects and pollinators such as bees.
+According to the National Center for Complementary and Integrative Health, the plant is used for a variety of conditions, including infections and digestive symptoms.
+As a food, dandelion is used as a salad green and in soups, wine, and teas.
+The roasted root is used as a coffee substitute.